Augustine Hornyak: Early life

-Bishop Hornyak was born on 7 October 1919 in Kucura, Voivodina in the Kingdom of Yugoslavia.
+Augustine Hornyak was born on 7 October 1919 in Kucura, Voivodina in the Kingdom of Yugoslavia.
 In 1940, Bishop Dionisije Njaradi persuaded Hornyak to train for the priesthood and, in 1940, Hornyak was sent by the bishop to study in Rome, at the Pontifical Ruthenian College of St. Josaphat's.

 Priesthood

 Hornyak was ordained as a priest by Bishop Ivan Buchko on 25 March 1945.
 Because Hornyak was unable to return to Yugoslavia, he continued his studies at Propaganda Fide University, obtaining postgraduate degrees in Canon Law and Theology.

-Following advice from Bishop Narjadi and Daniel Ivancho, he served the Ruthenian Eparchy of Pittsburgh as a priest and as professor Canon Law and Sacred Theology.
+Following advice from Bishop Narjadi and Daniel Ivancho, he served the Ruthenian Eparchy of Pittsburgh as a priest and as professor of Canon Law and Sacred Theology.

 In 1956, Hornyak entered the Order of St Basil the Great.
 He made his Solemn Profession of Monastic Vows in 1960.

-He died on 16 November 2003 in London, but buried in his place of birth Kucura in Serbia.
+He died on 16 November 2003 in London, but was buried in his place of birth, Kucura, now in Serbia.